haohsin0303/COMS-6111-Project-1/README.md

 The project's internal design is composed of several modules that are responsible for different aspects of the query modification process.
 The main components of the project are:

 1. `main.py`: This module is used to run the whole program.
-It takes the user query as input,
+It performs all validation checks when user enters the program parameters, conducts the google search requests with the parameters, and handles all the output printed to the console.
 2. `FormatSearchResultUtil.py`: This module is responsible for formatting the search result from google search engine API.
 3. `AugmentQueryUtil.py`: This module implements the TF-IDF and Rocchio algorithm; and orders the result with the highest scores.
 We use sklearn to help us with the TF-IDF vector calculation.